davesag/listJuggler/README.md

 ### Options

-There is only one option which is a callback that is fired when the list item drops.
+`callback`: a callback that is fired when the list item drops.

 ```javascript
 $(document).ready(function(){